1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment includes procedural intervention and preventive care:

-• Medications: Acid-reducing drugs (PPIs or H2 blockers) to ease inflammation and promote healing.
+• Medications: Anti-acid drugs (PPIs or H2 blockers) help reduce inflammation and facilitate recovery.

-• Surgical Resection: Reserved for large, hard-to-reach, or high-risk polyps that can't be removed endoscopically.
+• Surgical Resection: Reserved for large, inaccessible, or high-risk polyps that cannot be removed endoscopically.

-• Follow-Up Testing: Periodic blood work (CBC to check for anemia) and pathology reports to assess polyp type and cancer risk.
+• Follow-Up Testing: Regular blood work (CBC to check for anemia) and pathology results help determine polyp type and assess cancer risk.

 Why Choose GastroDoxs?